Heterogeneous Self-Supervised Acoustic Pre-Training with Local Constraints

-In the experiments in Table \ref{tab:asr1} we use CSSL to initialize PTEC.
-This procedure can be iterative where we can use CSSL and PTEC to perform mutual initialization.
+In the experiments in Table \ref{tab:asr1}, we use CSSL to initialize PTLOC.
+This procedure can be iterative where we can use CSSL and PTLOC to perform mutual initialization.
 By doing this, both landscapes of the upper global loss and lower local loss will be further explored and hopefully we can end up with a better optimum.
 The results are given in Table \ref{tab:asr2}.
-We conduct three rounds of CSSL and PTEC sequentially (denoted CSSL.$i$ and PTEC.$i$, respectively, $i=1,2,3$).
-We initialize PTEC.$i$ using CSSL.$i$ and initialize CSSL.$i\!+\!1$ using PTEC.$i$, In every round, CSSL runs 80 epochs and PTEC runs 60 epochs, which is the same training schedule as that in Table \ref{tab:asr1}.
+We conduct three rounds of CSSL and PTLOC sequentially (denoted CSSL.$i$ and PTLOC.$i$, respectively, $i=1,2,3$).
+We initialize PTLOC.$i$ using CSSL.$i$ and initialize CSSL.$i\!+\!1$ using PTLOC.$i$.
+In every round, we use the same training schedule as that in Table \ref{tab:asr1}.
 The results clearly show that this iterative training strategy can greatly improve the adaptivity of the pre-trained model which obtains significant WER reduction in all downstream ASR tasks.
-The results also show that CSSL does not always improve over the PTEC model which initializes it on all downstream domains.
+The results also show that CSSL does not always improve over the PTLOC model which initializes it on all downstream domains.
 This is because the averaged global loss can not guarantee good performance on each specific domain.
-On the other hand, PTEC always outperforms its initial CSSL model in every downstream domain and hence demonstrates its superior robustness.
+On the other hand, PTLOC always outperforms its initial CSSL model in every downstream domain and hence demonstrates its superior robustness.
 Overall, if we compare the final WERs after the iterative training (the last row) to the baseline (the first row), that gives rise to \textbf{15\%-40\%} relative improvements across the seven test sets and the improvements are consistent.

-Note that the WERs of the Librispeech baseline (12.4/24.5) use only 100 hours of labeled data for supervised fine-tuning.
-It should not be confused with WERs using 960 hours of labeled data commonly reported in literature.
-Furthermore, its data distribution is further flattened by data from various domains.
+Note that the WERs of the Librispeech baseline (12.4/24.5) use only 100 hours of labeled data for supervised FT.
+It should not be confused with WERs using 960 hours of labeled data, commonly reported in the literature.
+Furthermore, its distribution is further flattened by data from various domains.
 (As a reference, if we only use 860 hours of unlabeled speech and remove data from other domains in CSSL.1, the WERs are 7.4/20.1).
-After PTEC training, the WERs are improved to 9.4/18.2, which are competitive, especially for the mismatched case in test-other \cite{Choi_Libri}.
-This is achieved without sacrificing the performance of other test sets.